📘 Introduction

 -

-dbt run --select model_name
+Use dbt run --select model_nameto run individual models

 📌 What’s Next?